Google Fires Author of Divisive Memo On Gender Differences

 Of course, Wikileaks has been hinting that they may have some "discovery" of their own coming soon...

+Unfortunately for Google, it seems that criticizing company policy is explicitly protected by the law [lexology.com], so you can't fire someone for criticizing company policy.
+Google claims they fired him for creating a hostile environment, not for his criticism of company policy.

+A lawsuit might revolve around whether his criticism of women is separate from his critic

-Re: Wrongful termination (Score:2)
+Re: Wrongful termination (Score:3)

 Not surprising you are an AC, you seem awfully confused about who is discriminating against who - he pointed out in his letter some very discriminatory practices Google has going on, then proposed way to help improve working conditions for women, which even if you disagree with why he proposed them why would you punish him for trying to help?